 Vector - Resource Management Allocation

-Note: This is not meant to replace std::vector<> this is simply meant as a teaching process.
+Note: This is not meant to replace std::vector<>; this is intended as a teaching process.

 Rule of Zero

-In C++ the compiler generates a couple of methods for free.
+In C++, the compiler generates a couple of methods for free.

 • Destructor